In a world where there always seems to be a new crisis, leadership is more important than ever.

 We tend to look at leadership and management as being two different things when, in fact, management is just one aspect of leadership, under leadership’s broad umbrella.
 Similarly, crisis management is yet another aspect of leadership.
 There’s not “regular” leadership and “crisis” leadership; it’s all just leadership.

 So, the very same leadership skills that allow you to flourish during “normal” times will help you through a crisis.
-And that’s a good thing, because crises interrupt our “normal” times—often, but not always—with little or no warning.
+And that’s a good thing, because crises interrupt our “normal” times with little or no warning.

 During a crisis, emotions run high and they aren’t usually positive emotions.
 People involved in or affected by the crisis may be scared, upset, confused or angry.
 An emotionally intelligent leader is better able to manage their own emotions and those of others.
 The leader will know how to acknowledge feelings without adding fuel to the emotional fire and calm people without coming across as dismissive of their feelings.

 Crises are emotionally challenging and you must often make decisions quickly and with a dearth of information.
 Emotional Intelligence helps leaders to ensure their actions, reactions and decisions are rational according to the information they have and not the emotions they’re feeling.

 The ability to motivate others and rally them around a common cause is essential to a leader’s effectiveness.
 That’s no different during a crisis.
 But what is different is how a crisis affects employee motivation and engagement and, therefore, productivity.

 During a crisis, workloads may increase or drastically decrease.
 Work environments and circumstances may change.
 There will be times when employees feel out of control.
 Employees may struggle with staying motivated and engaged due to that sense of fear and uncertainty.